-The liquid crystal displays (LCDs) have been extensively studied and used for a wide range of display applications because of their several advantages such as light weight, low power consumption and high resolution and so on.
-However, response time of the LC molecule is not fast enough to obtain the fast moving picture and three-dimensional displays.
-Therefore, in order to improve the response time, the blink backlight driving method1 or the overdriving technologies such as dynamic capacitance compensation,2 were proposed.
-In these cases, however, the complicated driving schemes and additional processes were inevitably involved.
+The liquid crystal displays (LCDs) have been extensively studied and used for a wide range of display applications because of their several advantages such as low power consumption, high resolution and light weight and so on.
+However, response time of the LC molecule is not fast enough to obtain the fast moving picture and threedimensional displays.
+Therefore, in order to improve the response time, the blink backlight driving method1 or the overdriving technologies such as dynamic capacitance compensation2 were proposed.
+However, in these cases the complicated driving schemes and additional processes were inevitably involved.